drufball/yosai/_drafts/intrigue.md

 Moto looked around in surprise.
 Without the spiders' light, there was nothing but the red glow of the spreading flames to light the room.

 Could the spiders teleport?
 Moto took another breath, willing himself to think through the fog in his head.
-No. The webbing around Keta had moved before the spider appeared.
-They were still here.
+The webbing around Keta had moved before the spider appeared.
+They were still there.
 Just invisible.

-Keta groaned with exertion, bringing Moto's attention back.
-The shapeling had pulled both arms free and was holding back the light spider's head as its fangs snapped at his neck.
-They seemed to be at an impasse for a moment, before Keta's arms flexed and he crushed the spiders' head between his hands.
-The boy twitched at the center of the room as it fell limp to the ground.
+Keta groaned, bringing Moto's attention back.
+The shapeling had pulled both arms free from the web and was holding the light spider's fangs as they snapped at his neck.
+They were locked for a moment, both sides straining, before Keta's arms flexed and he crushed the spiders' head between his hands.
+The young boy twitched at the center of the room.

-Keta was still struggling to free himself from the web.
-Moto reached forward and pulled with his power.
-The sudden shift in weight made him stagger forward, almost taking him off his feet.
-He held the wall to steady himself as Keta finally tore himself free and ran to his side.
+Keta still struggled to free himself from the web.
+Moto reached forward and pulled, but the sudden shift in weight almost took him off his feet.
+He held the wall to steady himself as Keta finally tore free and ran to his side.

 Moto looked around, trying to form a plan.
-They couldn't track the spiders by the sound of their movements.
-Echoes from the walls made it impossible to tell the creatures' location.
+Echoes off the walls hid the creatures' location.
 The stone floor prevented any footprints.
 He strained his eyes against the darkness, looking for shadows.
-Whatever the creatures' ability was, it seemed to block any visual trace of their presence.
+Whatever the creatures' ability was, it blocked any visual trace of their presence.

-His balance was still shifting beneath him, making precision impossible.
-If he couldn't aim, he'd just have to use another tact.
-Moto pulled against the littering of stones behind him and sent a scattershot through the room.
-There was a rocky clatter as most of the missiles struck the far wall, but a few stopped dead in the air, bouncing off the invisible spiders.
+Moto pulled against the loose stones behind him and sent a scattershot through the room.
+Most of the missiles clattered against the far wall, but a few stopped dead in the air, bouncing off the invisible spiders.

-With his back this close to the wall he couldn't get any sort of acceleration on his shots.
-He needed more runway.
-But if they moved away from the wall they could be surrounded.
+That confirmed they were still there, but with his back this close to the wall he couldn't accelerate his shots.
+He needed more runway to make them lethal.
+But if they moved away from the wall they would be surrounded.

-Light flared in front of Moto as a spider appeared, fangs bared.
-Moto pressed back against the wall and lashed out with his dagger.
+Light flared as a spider appeared, fangs bared.
+Moto pressed back against the wall and slashed with his dagger.
 How had it avoided his scattershot?

-He spun wildly as his dagger passed through thin air.
+He stumbled sideways as his dagger met no resistance.
 The spider's shape flickered, then reformed.
 An illusion?
 There was a hiss to his right as another spider appeared, lunging toward him as he regained his balance.

-There was a meaty _crack_ as Keta unfurled the weighted silks around his wrists and brought both down on the attacking spiders' face in an overhead swing.
-The spider screeched as it pulled back and disappeared.
-But a direct hit from Keta should have completely caved its head in.
+Keta unfurled the weighted silks around his wrists and brought both down on the attacking spiders' face in an overhead swing.
+There was a meaty _crack_.
+The spider pulled back and disappeared.
+But a direct hit from Keta should have caved its head in.

 Moto glanced sideways.
-The shapeling was breathing heavily beside him, the wound on his shoulder still bleeding.
+The shapeling was breathing heavily, the wound on his shoulder still bleeding.

 "Are you too tired to pull fire?"

-Before he could answer, another spider appeared, leaping through the air towards Keta.
-Moto reached out to pull the creature off course, but there was no substance to the image.
+Another spider appeared, leaping through the air towards Keta.
+Moto reached out to pull it off course, but there was nothing there.
 Another illusion.
 Except, was there something behind it?
-Moto pushed further out and felt real weight, flying behind the illusion.
+Moto pulled further and felt real weight, flying behind the illusion.

 "It's not there!
 Aim behind it!"

-Keta changed the angle of his strike mid swing and brought one of his silks across the side of the creature, knocking it into the wall.
-Before it could regain its feet Keta swung his other silk down on its head.
-There was a sickening crunch and the spider lay twitching mindlessly.
+Keta altered the angle of his strike mid swing and brought his silk across the side of the creature, slamming it into the wall.
+His other silk came down on its head in a sickening crunch.
+The spider twitched mindlessly.
 Four left.

-Keta pulled back against Moto, scanning the darkness around them.
-"I still have some fire left, but I do not want to be defenseless if one of us is bitten again.
+Keta pulled back against Moto, scanning the darkness.
+"I still have some fire left, but I do not want to be defenseless if one of us is bitten.
 I can handle these creatures naturally for now.
 How did you know where it was?"

-"My power has no effect on the illusions, but I can feel the weight of the real one behind it.
-It doesn't seem like they can make the images very far from their real body."
+"My power had no effect on the illusion, but I could feel the weight of the real one behind it.
+It doesn't seem like they can make the images very far from their body."

-Could he use that?
 He could test the illusions when they attacked, but he had caught the presence of the first spider by accident.
 His pulls were narrow and he wouldn't have much time to find the real thing.
 Unless...

 Moto closed his eyes and softened his focus.
 He sent his power in a broad pulse.
 Pulling softly in all directions.
-He felt a faint pull from Keta beside him, then something more solid from the wall at his back.
+He felt a faint tug from Keta, then something more solid from the wall at his back.
 There was a flutter in front of them.

-"In front of us!"
+"There!"

-Keta swung out with his silks, cutting a low arc that broke a couple legs of an approaching spider.
+Keta swung, cutting a low arc with his silks that broke a couple legs on an approaching spider.
 It staggered, but managed to keep its feet.

-The sense wasn't precise, but it was something.
+It was something.

 "I can tell where they are, but I can't focus on anything else while I'm doing it..."

 "That is enough.
 I will strike where you tell me."
 Keta stepped forward, placing himself between Moto and the spiders.

-He could sense the general direction of enemies as they approached, but that wasn't enough to land hits that drove the creatures back.
-Anyone else would have been swinging wildly, hoping for an occasional lucky shot.
+He could only sense the spiders' general direction, not their exact location.
+Anyone else would have been swinging wildly, hoping for a lucky shot.
 But Keta's speed and control made it work.

-Even without using his power, the shapeling was able to react in real-time, adjusting his blows mid swing as he responded to the weight of impact.
-When he landed a solid hit, he pounced immediately, lashing out with several more against the vulnerable foe.
+Even without his power, the shapeling could shift his strikes mid-swing, turning glancing blows into solid hits.
+When he connected, he pounced immediately, landing several more hits against the vulnerable foe.

-But soon the spiders adjusted their strategy.
-They started attacking all at once.
-They would snap forward in a wave, then retreat back out of range.
+The spiders adjusted their strategy quickly.
+They started attacking all at once, snapping forward in a wave before retreating out of range.

-It didn't take long until Keta's body was covered in shallow gashes from narrowly dodged attacks.
+Soon Keta's body was covered in shallow gashes.
 One of Moto's arms hung limply from a deep bite into the meat of his shoulder.
-At least the light spider transformation seemed to burn away the jorogumo's venom.
+At least the light spider transformation burned away the jorogumo's venom.

-A chaotic wave of clicks and scrapes caught Moto's attention at the top of the cave, near the entrance.
-It was quiet at first.
-Hard to hear over the sounds of fighting.
-But it was growing louder.
+A chaotic wave of clicks and scrapes caught Moto's attention from above, near the entrance to the cavern.
+It was hard to hear over the sounds of fighting, but it was growing louder.
 Reinforcements.
-But for who?
+For who?

 If it was more spiders, they would have to run.
 And if it was Fumi and Iruka, how would the light spiders react?
-They were focused on Moto and Keta now, while they had the upper hand.
+They were focused on offense while they had the upper hand.
 But if things looked bad, they might attack the kid to buy time for an escape.

 They needed to get to the boy.

-But holding the light spiders off was hard enough while they only came from the front.
-If they moved to the center of the room, Keta couldn't cover every angle.
-Moto's balance had mostly returned, and the extra space would let him start throwing stones again.
-But using his power on offense would mean he couldn't detect the spiders.
+But if they moved to the center of the room, Keta couldn't cover every angle.
+Moto's balance had mostly returned, and the extra space would let him throw lethally again.
+But that was useless if he couldn't detect the spiders.

 If only Iruka was here.
 They needed two stone-bringers so they could use their gravity on offense and defense at the same time.

 At the same time...

 Moto's eyes snapped open.
 "I've got a plan!"

 Keta laughed between ragged breaths.
 "It is about time!
 I was beginning to think that you were slipping."
 He swung one of his yellow silks into the face of an onrushing spider.